Your settings for cookies and pixels on rwe.com

 However, in many regions, the coastal water depths are too great for the deployment of seabed-fixed offshore wind.
 This is where floating wind is important, as it can be deployed in much greater water depths.

 But what is floating wind and how does it work?
 Those are the questions this page aims to answer.
-You can also find out more about RWE’s floating wind projects here and if you have any further questions please get in touch here.
+You can also find out more about floating offshore wind in general here and RWE’s floating wind projects in development here.
+If you have any further questions please get in touch here.

 What is floating wind?